valotas/valotas.com/src/articles/promise-sequence.md

 return last;
 ```

-This is the most common way of executing actions in a sequence with promises, Let's create a function for it:
+This is the **most common way of executing actions in a sequence with promises**, Let's create a function for it:

 ```js
 function simpleInSequence(actions) {